Floydlang/floyd/docs/floyd_speak.md

 |__a > b__ 		| a larger than b
 |__a >= b__ 		| a larger or equal to b

-This also goes for print(), map(), to_string(), flatten_to_json(), send() etc.
+This also goes for print(), map(), to\_string(), flatten\_to\_json(), send() etc.

+Example: your application's entire state may be stored in *one* value in a struct containing other structs and vectors and so on.
+This value can still be copied around quickly, it is automatically sortable, convertable to JSON or whatever.

+# CONCEPT: NO POINTERS

+There are no pointers or references in Floyd.
+You copy values around deeply instead.
+Even a big value like your games entire world or your word processor's entire document.
+Behind the curtains Floyd uses pointers extensively to make this fast.

+Removing the concept of pointers makes programming easier.
+There are no dangling pointers, aliasing problems or defensive copying and other classic problems.
+It also makes it simpler for the runtime and compiler to generate extremely fast code.

+# CONCEPT: STATIC TYPING

+Every value and variable and identifier has a static type: a type that is defined at compile time, before the program runs.
+This is how Java, C++ and Swift works.
+Javascript, Python and Ruby does not use static typing.

 # CONCEPT: IMMUTABLE VALUES VS VARIABLES

 All values in Floyd are immutable -- you make new values based on previous values but you don't drectly modify old values.
-Internally Floyd uses clever mechansims to make this fast and avoids copying data too much.
+Internally Floyd uses clever mechanisms to make this fast and avoids copying data too much.
 It's perfectly good to replace a character in a 3 GB long string and get a new 3 GB string as a result.
 Almost all of the characters will be stored only once.

-All "variables" aka values are by immutable.
-Local variables can be mutable if you specify it.
+The only exception is local variables that can be forced to be mutable.

+(Also each green-process has one mutable value too.)

 - Function arguments
 - Function local variables
-- Member variables of structs, etc.
+- Member variables of structs.

-Floyd is statically typed, which means every variable only supports a specific type of value.

 When defining a variable you can often skip telling which type it is, since the type can be deduced by the Floyd compiler.

 Explicit

 ```
 let int x = 10
 ```

 Implicit

 ```
 let y = 11
 ```

 Example:

 ```
 int main(){
 	let a = "hello"
 	a = "goodbye"	//	Runtime error - you cannot change variable a.
 	return 3
 }
 ```

 You can use "mutable" to make a local variable changeable.

 ```
 int main(){
 	mutable a = "hello"
 	a = "goodbye"	//	Changes variable a to "goodbye".
 	return 3
 }
 ```